-- The teacher will notify parents and an administrator regarding the plagiarized or cheated assignment - The administrator will meet with the student and parent (if necessary) - The student will be referred to Guided Instructional Support (GIS) for plagiarism/cheating review lessons - The student will receive a maximum of up to 50% credit for the remediated assignment. - For example, if the original assignment is worth 100 points and the student earned 80 points on the remediated assignment, the student would receive 40 points - The student must continue his/her GIS/remediation sessions until a minimum grade of 70% is attained on the assignment.
-Remediated scores below 70% will not be accepted as completed. - The student must remediate the plagiarized/cheated work through evening detentions, GIS, in-school suspension, and/or summer school, at the discretion of the administration, to successfully pass the course for the year.
+- The teacher will notify parents and an administrator regarding the plagiarized or cheated assignment - The administrator will meet with the student and parent (if necessary) - The student will receive a maximum of up to 50% credit for the remediated assignment. - o For example, if the original assignment is worth 100 points and the student earned 80 points on the remediated assignment, the student would receive 40 points - The student must remediate the plagiarized/cheated work through detentions, in-school suspension, and/or restricted lunch, or at the discretion of the administration.

-Habitual/additional plagiarism and/or cheating may result in the assignment of a "0" grade for the particular assessment as consistent with BASH's differentiated discipline policy.
+\Habitual/additional plagiarism and/or cheating may result in the assignment of a "0" grade for the particular assessment as consistent with BASH's differentiated discipline policy.\